Xre0uS/KiD/README.md

 ## Antivirus evasion

 **VirusTotal**: VirusTotal is malware analyser that uses a number of antivirus scanners from different cybersecurity vendors.
-Our payload was only detected by ../.. antivirus softwares.
+Our payload was only detected by ../.. antivirus engines.
 (TO ADD CLOSER TO PRESENTATION DATE)

 **AVG:**  AVG antivirus can be evaded as per the demo video.